eclipse-openj9/openj9-docs/docs/xss.md

 # -Xiss / -Xss / -Xssi

 Determines the size and behavior of the stack size for Java&trade; threads.

-To increase the maximum number of threads your system can support, reduce the maximum native stack size.

 If you exceed the maximum Java thread stack size, a `java/lang/OutOfMemoryError` message is reported.